Skip to content

 What it does not do

 • Sandbox installed software.
-Packages run with the same privileges any apt install package gets — there's no Flatpak-style isolation unless you ship it as part of your package (an AppArmor / SELinux profile, a bwrap / firejail wrapper around your binary).
+Packages run with the same privileges any apt install package gets — no Flatpak-style isolation unless you ship it as part of your package (an AppArmor / SELinux profile, a bwrap / firejail wrapper around your binary).